agentm/project-m36/docs/unified_backend.markdown

 ## Conclusion

 Project:M36 is an implementation of a Haskell-oriented application server including role-based access control, database-side server functions to define user-facing APIs, and querying of past states.
-By re-evaluating what an application server can be, we've integrated native Haskell code with permissions and a relational algebra engine for retaining and querying state even as the application evolves.
+By re-evaluating what an application server can be, we've integrated native Haskell code with permissions and a relational algebra engine for retaining and querying state even as the application evolves, thereby solving the forced choice problem!

 Along the way, we've tossed SQL and its quirks in order to provide a consistent and surprise-free programmable interface.

 Project:M36 includes many features not mentioned in this post.
 Learn more or join [the project](https://github.com/agentm/project-m36)!